|

 art several inartistic gins were committed.
 A restoration now running is

-striving to lessen as much as possible the barro dane (see p/ates 1 and
+striving to lessen as much as possible the harm done (see plates 1

-mid-seventeenth century artisans (see p/ate 3), is one of the treasures
+mid-seventeenth century artisans (see plate 3), is one of the

-which escaped, though with difficulty, the invasions and civil wars of
+treasures which escaped, though with difficulty, the invasions and civil

-The Gothic cloister (see p/ate 7), algo altered in the eigh teenth
+The Gothic cloister (see plate 7), also altered in the eighteenth

-century, nevertheless retains, as a whole, the original designo
+century, nevertheless retains, as a whole, the original design.

 Another thing worth seeing is a fourteenth century sculptured tomb, with